 If you’re not familiar with the water cycle, no worries!
 Below, we’ll walk you through both a simplified and complex look at how water moves.
 Ready to learn more?
 Let’s dive in!

 It can be difficult to put the water cycle into one word.
 However, one of the best definitions for it is simply “the way that water moves continuously around the world.”

 All of the water that is around today has been here for millions of years.
 That’s right!
 There’s a chance you’re drinking the same water a mighty plesiosaur swam in!

 During the water cycle, water can and will change between the different states of matter.
 There are three different states of matter: solid, liquid, and gas.
 Matter, like water, can change between these different states of matter by changing temperatures.
-Below freezing, water is a solid (ice); at its boiling temperature, water becomes a gas (steam or water vapor).
-In between those two temperatures, water is a liquid state.
+Below freezing, water is a solid (ice); water becomes a gas (steam or water vapor) at its boiling temperature.
+In between those two temperatures, water is in a liquid state.